prathameshp107/Learn_Fullstck/HTML/HTML INFO.md

   ```html
   <p>This is a very longwordthatshouldbebroken<wbr>intoseverallines.</p>
   ```

+## Text Effects in HTML

+HTML provides various text-related properties that allow you to control the appearance and style of text content on web pages.
+These text effects help you enhance the visual presentation of your content and create engaging user experiences.
+Let's explore some commonly used text effects with examples:

+1. **Font Style (`font-style`)**:
+   - The `font-style` property allows you to control the style of the font, specifically determining whether the text appears in italics or oblique.
+   - The `font-style` property can take the following values:
+     - `normal`: The text is displayed in a normal, upright style.
+     - `italic`: The text is displayed in an italicized style, typically with a slight slant to the right.
+If an italic font style is not available, the browser may simulate the effect using oblique style.
+     - `oblique`: The text is displayed in an oblique style, similar to italic but with no distinct italic typeface.
+Unlike `italic`, `oblique` doesn't require a specific italic font face; instead, it slants the regular font style.
+   - Example:

+      ```html
+      <p style="font-style: italic;">This text is displayed in italics.</p>
+      <p style="font-style: oblique;">This text is displayed in an oblique style.</p>
+      <p style="font-style: normal;">This text is displayed in the normal font style.</p>
+      ```

+2. **Font Weight (`font-weight`)**:
+   - The `font-weight` property sets the thickness or weight of the font, allowing you to adjust the boldness of the text.
+   - The `font-weight` property can take the following values:
+     - `normal`: The default weight of the font.
+It is often the same as `400`.
+     - `bold`: Specifies a bold font weight.
+It is often the same as `700`.
+     - `bolder`: Increases the font weight relative to the parent element's font weight.
+     - `lighter`: Decreases the font weight relative to the parent element's font weight.
+     - Numeric values (e.g., `100`, `200`, ..., `900`): Defines the font weight using numerical values, where `400` is often used for normal, and `700` is often used for bold.
+   - Example:

+      ```html
+      <p style="font-weight: bold;">This text is bold.</p>
+      <p style="font-weight: 700;">This text is also bold.</p>
+      <p style="font-weight: lighter;">This text is lighter than the normal font weight.</p>
+      ```

+3. **Text Decoration (`text-decoration`)**:
+   - The `text-decoration` property is used to add visual effects to the text, such as underlines, overlines, or strike-throughs.
+   - The `text-decoration` property can take the following values:
+     - `none`: No text decoration (default).
+     - `underline`: Adds an underline below the text.
+     - `overline`: Adds a line above the text.
+     - `line-through`: Adds a line through the text, creating a strike-through effect.
+     - `underline overline`: Adds both underline and overline effects.
+   - Example:

+      ```html
+      <p style="text-decoration: underline;">This text has an underline.</p>
+      <p style="text-decoration: line-through;">This text has a strike-through effect.</p>
+      <p style="text-decoration: underline overline;">This text has both underline and overline effects.</p>
+      ```

+4. **Text Transform (`text-transform`)**:
+   - The `text-transform` property controls the capitalization of the text, making it uppercase, lowercase, or capitalized.
+   - The `text-transform` property can take the following values:
+     - `none`: No capitalization changes (default).
+     - `capitalize`: Transforms the first character of each word to uppercase.
+     - `uppercase`: Transforms all characters to uppercase.
+     - `lowercase`: Transforms all characters to lowercase.
+   - Example:

+      ```html
+      <p style="text-transform: uppercase;">This text is in uppercase.</p>
+      <p style="text-transform: lowercase;">This text is in lowercase.</p>
+      <p style="text-transform: capitalize;">This text is capitalized.</p>
+      ```

+5. **Text Shadow (`text-shadow`)**:
+   - The `text-shadow` property adds a shadow effect to the text, providing depth and visual interest.
+   - The `text-shadow` property takes four values: horizontal offset, vertical offset, blur radius, and color.
+   - Example:

+      ```html
+      <p style="text-shadow: 2px 2px 4px rgba(0, 0, 0, 0.5);">This text has a shadow effect.</p>
+      ```

+6. **Letter Spacing (`letter-spacing`)**:
+   - The `letter-spacing` property adjusts the space between characters in the text, controlling the character spacing.
+   - A positive value increases the space, while a negative value decreases it.
+   - Example:

+      ```html
+      <p style="letter-spacing: 2px;">This text has increased letter spacing.</p>
+      ```

+7. **Word Spacing (`word-spacing`)**:
+   - The `word-spacing` property adjusts the space between words in the text, controlling the word spacing.
+   - A positive value increases the space, while a negative value decreases it.
+   - Example:

+      ```html
+      <p style="word-spacing: 5px;">This text has increased word spacing.</p>
+      ```

+8. **Text Alignment (`text-align`)**:
+   - The `text-align` property is used to set the alignment of the text within its container.
+   - The `text-align` property can take the following values:
+     - `left`: Aligns the text to the left (default).
+     - `right`: Aligns the text to the right.
+     - `center`: Centers the text horizontally.
+     - `justify`: Stretches the lines of the text to fill the entire width of the container, creating justified text.
+   - Example:

+      ```html
+      <p style="text-align: center;">This text is centered.</p>
+      <p style="text-align: right;">This text is aligned to the right.</p>
+      ```

+9. **Text Indent (`text-indent`)**:
+   - The `text-indent` property is used to indent the first line of a block of text, creating a hanging indent.
+   - A positive value indents the first line, while a negative value outdents it (moves it to the left).
+   - Example:

+      ```html
+      <p style="text-indent: 30px;">This text has an indentation of 30 pixels.</p>
+      ```

+10. **Line Height (`line-height`)**:
+    - The `line-height` property sets the height of a line of text, which affects the vertical spacing between lines.
+    - The `line-height` property can take different values, such as normal, a number (multiplier), or a length value.
+    - Example:

+      ```html
+      <p style="line-height: 1.5;">This text has a line height of 1.5 times the font size.</p>
+      ```

+By using these text effects in combination with other CSS properties, you can create visually appealing and well-formatted text content on your web pages.
+Keep in mind that while these text effects can enhance the design, it's essential to use them judiciously to maintain readability and accessibility.

 ## 12. HTML Entities
 - HTML entities are special characters that are represented using entity names or codes to ensure proper rendering in the browser.